edmundedgar/diddums/README.md

 ## Private keys

-To sign updates to your DID history, you need the private key to one of the rotation keys currently listed in the previous update.
-You can see these listed in the final entry of your audit log, eg the log for the DID `did:plc:pyzlzqt6b2nyrha7smfry6rv` can be found at [https://plc.directory/did:plc:pyzlzqt6b2nyrha7smfry6rv/log/audit](https://plc.directory/did:plc:pyzlzqt6b2nyrha7smfry6rv/log/audit)

-By default Diddums expects them to be in a directory called `pk`.

 Private keys are 32 bytes long, or 64 characters when written out in hexadecimal.
 Each key should be its own file with a single line, prefixed with `0x`.
 You can generate a new one with something like ``echo "0x`openssl rand -hex 32`" > pk/mykey``.

+By default Diddums expects them to be in a directory called `pk`.

+Keys in the PLC directory are referred to by their pubkeys in [did:key](https://w3c-ccg.github.io/did-method-key/) format.
+You can find out the did:key pubkey of one of your private keys by running the accompanying script `priv_hex_to_did_key.py`, eg `python priv_hex_to_did_key.py pk/mykey`.

+Once you've stored your keys in your `pk` directory you can refer to them either by their full name (pubkey) like `did:key:zQ3shrBmk4hva9E1Sdag7jG9up32oJd8DWfv8mHs96ug8abP1` or by the path to the file like `pk/mykey`.

+### Rotation keys

+To sign updates to your DID history, you need the private key to one of the rotation keys currently listed in the previous update.
+You can see these listed in the final entry of your audit log, eg the log for the DID `did:plc:pyzlzqt6b2nyrha7smfry6rv` can be found at [https://plc.directory/did:plc:pyzlzqt6b2nyrha7smfry6rv/log/audit](https://plc.directory/did:plc:pyzlzqt6b2nyrha7smfry6rv/log/audit)

 If you're running your own PDS, you can find the default rotation key used to sign updates of accounts you create on that PDS in the `PDS_PLC_ROTATION_KEY_K256_PRIVATE_KEY_HEX` entry of `/pds/pds.env`.
 You'll need to add the `0x` to the beginning.

+### Verification keys

-Your own PDS will also be storing the verification keys (used for signing off on skeets) for its users.
+If you're running your own PDS it will also be storing the verification keys (used for signing off on skeets) for its users.
 These are in places like `/pds/actors/5c/did\:plc\:mtq3e4mgt7wyjhhaniezej67/key`.
 You can output these as hex with something like `python3 -c "print(open('./key', 'rb').read().hex())"`.
 Then add the `0x` to the beginning.

-Once you've stored your keys in your `pk` directory you can refer to them either by their full name (pubkey) like `did:key:zQ3shrBmk4hva9E1Sdag7jG9up32oJd8DWfv8mHs96ug8abP1` or by the path to the file like `pk/mykey`.

-Keys in the PLC directory are referred to by their pubkeys in [did:key](https://w3c-ccg.github.io/did-method-key/) format.
-You can find out the did:key pubkey of one of your private keys by running the accompanying script `priv_hex_to_did_key.py`, eg `python priv_hex_to_did_key.py pk/mykey`.
+You don't sign with these for DID operations, unless you've set your DID to use the same key as a rotation key.

 ## Usage